 Laredo, Texas 78041-1900

 International Language Institute

-The International Language Institute (ILI) offers a dynamic language program which includes English as a Second Language (ESL), Spanish, and other language and preparation courses.
-The ESL program is the most intensive and structured of all the course offerings.
-All instructors have a vast experience in teaching ESL or their respective other languages, and are unquestionably dedicated to the students’ learning.
-Our courses are intended for the international student and other interested community who want to communicate in an academic or professional setting.
+The International Language Institute (ILI) offers a dynamic language program, which includes English as a Second Language (ESL), Spanish, and other language and preparation courses.
+The ESL program consists of intensive and structured course offerings.
+Our courses are intended for the international student and community who want to excel in an academic or professional setting.

 International Students’ Deadlines